Enrichment and Extra-Curricular Activities

 and many, many more.

-Revision activities and exam preparation are a cornerstone of the support and intervention that pupils receive after school in the build up to GCSE exams.
-Pupils are regularly seen engaged in a range of learning activities well beyond the end of school bell.
+Revision activities and exam preparation are a cornerstone of the support and intervention that students receive after school in the build up to GCSE exams.
+Students are regularly seen engaged in a range of learning activities well beyond the end of school bell.